swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ScalarName -> 'U+' HexDigit{1...8} | [\s\w-]+
 ```

-These sequences define a unicode scalar value using hexadecimal or octal notation
+These sequences define a unicode scalar value using hexadecimal or octal notation.

 `\x`, when not followed by any hexadecimal digit characters, is treated as `\0`, matching PCRE's behavior.